UllasZ/teams-taiga-integration/README.md

 - Clean, testable, extensible architecture

 ## Workflow Summary
-- Message is received from Teams.
+- Message is sent via /simulate.
-- All current stories and sub-tasks are fetched.
+- Existing user stories and sub-tasks are fetched from Taiga.
-- LLM checks for:
-  - Duplicate user story
-  - Sub-task under an existing story
-  - Semantic similarity to any story
+- Semantic comparison avoids duplicate creation.
-- If not a duplicate:
+- LLM generates description and sub-tasks.
-  - Sub-task is created under matched story or
+- Task is created under matched or new story in Taiga.
-  - A new story is created
-- Priority is auto-fetched per project and assigned accordingly.

 ## Project Structure
 ```bash